Gradient

 Air Louver Development

-Prototype Reviews
+Prototype Devlopment

 Final Unit Design

-After multiple rounds of prototyping and cost-reduction exercises, the unit’s design was finalized for mass production.
+After multiple phases of prototyping and cost-reduction exercises, the unit’s design was finalized for mass production.
 Throughout the process, I consistently advocated to preserve the design intent and ensure that no compromises were made to its core vision.

 Early UI/UX Development